yeetpan/OraSkillBridge/README.md

 ## Database Setup

-Run the `pop.sql` file using Oracle SQL Developer or any Oracle-compatible SQL CLI tool to:
+Run the `populate.sql` file using Oracle SQL Developer or any Oracle-compatible SQL CLI tool to:

 * Create all tables
 * Define sequences and triggers for auto-generating primary keys